Baitullah Mehsud: 2006–2007

 By 2006, Baitullah Mehsud's growing influence in South Waziristan led terrorism analysts to label him as "South Waziristan's Unofficial Amir".
+On the other hand, his rival Maulvi Nazir had been endorsed as the Amir of South Waziristan by Mullah Omar in 2006.

 An official in Frontier Constabulary described his army:

 In June 2006 Taliban-aligned Waziri tribes began negotiating another ceasefire with Pakistani forces.

 In a January 2007 interview with the BBC Urdu Service, Baitullah extolled the virtues of jihad against foreigners and advocated taking the fight to the U.S. and to Britain.

 After the siege of Lal Masjid in July Baitullah turned his forces against the Pakistani state.

 In December 2007, Mehsud was declared the first leader of the Tehrik-i-Taliban Pakistan.

 2008 ceasefire

 In February 2008, Mehsud announced that he had agreed to another ceasefire with the government of Pakistan although the Pakistani military claimed that operations against Mehsud's forces continued.
 The New York Times, however, reported that anonymous high-level officials in the Pakistani government confirmed the deal.
 In April Baitullah circulated a pamphlet that ordered his followers not to undertake any attacks inside Pakistan due to ongoing peace talks.

 In July 2008, Baitullah issued a statement that threatened to take action against the Khyber Pakhtunkhwa government if it did not step down within five days.
 The NWFP parliamentary leaders promptly refused.